 The importance of setting boundaries

-As a freelancer, I’ve negotiated raises for myself from an hourly rate of $55 all the way up to $150 per hour.
+As a freelancer, I’ve negotiated raises for myself from an hourly rate of $55 up to $200 per hour.

 Finally, when in doubt, have a lawyer review those contracts before signing and make recommendations.